 Since then, our project has attracted the participation of the most active Acree-family researchers, finding that descendants of William, Abraham, and Joshua, John's reputed brothers, share his haplotype.
 While documentary confirmation is unavailable and Y-DNA testing cannot distinguish brothers from close cousins, circumstantial evidence is making it increasingly clear that they were indeed brothers, as sons of the William Acree of Virginia.
 The chronological evolution of the project may be seen by clicking the following link:

-This same haplotype, which includes a rare, distinctive fractional marker value ("microallele"), has been found in two men surnamed Williamson, an uncle and his nephew, who joined our project upon discovery that their paternal line includes a 19th-century Acree adoptee.
-It has been found also in individuals surnamed Peel, Collier, Willoughby, Hall, and two men named Brown, all of whom lack close Y-DNA matches within their respective surname groupings and undoubtedly have paternal lines that converged with those of our "Virginia Acrees" within the past few hundred years, apparently in northwest England.
-One of the matching Browns and the matching Peel have joined our project.
+This same haplotype, which includes a rare, distinctive fractional marker value ("microallele"), has been found in two men surnamed Williamson, an uncle and his nephew, who joined our project upon discovery that their patrilineal line includes a 19th-century Acree adoptee.
+It has been found also in individuals surnamed Peel, Collier, Willoughby, Hall, and two men named Brown, all of whom lack close Y-DNA matches within their respective surname groupings and must have patrilineal lines that somehow converged with those of our "Virginia Acrees" within the past few hundred years, presumably in northwest England.
+One of the matching Browns, the matching Peel, and the matching Collier have joined our project.

 Here is a depiction of how successive Acree fathers passed this nearly identical haplotype along - from four presumed sons of William Acree of Virginia, through several generations, down to the majority of our project participants (in blue), who are mostly distant cousins: